drelhaj/MoKWIC/README.md

 * Running MoKWIC from command line is fairly simple.
 For further information you can use the help command.

-To run MoKWIC you need InputFile Keyword WordsToTheLeft WordsToTheRight OutputFile (Optional):
+To run MoKWIC you need InputFile, Keyword, Number of Words to the left, Number of Words to the right, OutputFile (Optional):
-Example: Input.txt yesterday 10 10 Output.txt
+* Example: Input.txt yesterday 10 10 Output.txt
-InputFile could be any text file; Keyword the term you want to search for (case insensitive);
+* InputFile could be any text file; Keyword the term you want to search for (case insensitive);
-Words to the left and right are number of words you would like to see before and after the input keyowrd;
+* Words to the left and right are number of words you would like to see before and after the input keyowrd;
-OutputFile could be any text file.
+* OutputFile could be any text file.

 # Interface
 MoKWIC is an open source command-line application to make it easy to integrate with other systems.